dev-Priyanshu07/recipe-app-api/README.md

 plt.show()
 ```

-In this code:
+In this updated code:
-1. `get_new_data` simulates new data retrieval.
+1. `calculate_supertrend` manually calculates the Supertrend indicator.
-2. `calculate_supertrend` manually calculates the Supertrend indicator.
+2. The `update` function appends new data, calculates the Supertrend, and updates the plot.
-3. The `update` function appends new data, calculates the Supertrend, and updates the plot without clearing previous data.
+3. The plot lines are initialized outside the update function and updated with new data inside the update function.
-4. `FuncAnimation` updates the plot every 10 seconds.
+4. The axes limits are recalculated and rescaled using `ax.relim()` and `ax.autoscale_view()` to fit the new data.

-Replace `get_new_data` with your actual simulator data retrieval function to use this setup in your application.
+This setup should correctly plot and update both the Close price and the Supertrend indicator continuously without clearing the previous data.